basaandewiel/basaandewiel.github.io/_posts/2021-12-26-Domoticz-On-OpenWRT.md

 NB: with this configuration domoticz is installed in RAM disk; my experience is that is does survice reboots of the router.
 You have probably to reinstall domoticz after power failure, of after power cycling the router (NOT yet tested).

+## Using Lua scripts
+If you want to use script (lua or dzVents) and you want to use persistant data then you have to create following directory:
+`mkdir /var/lib/domoticz/dzVents; mkdir /var/lib/domoticz/dzVents/data`
+This directory is used to store persistant data;
+NB: this persistant data is in RAM disk, but is it persistant across subsequent call to the dzVents script.

 ## Known issues/things not working
 - mailing from domoticz (probably you have to install mail client on OpenWRT)